eneam/mboxviewer/README.md

 License
 -------
 Mbox viewer is a free software.
 Most of it is licensed under AGPLv3.
-Small parts are licenced under CPOL 1.02.
+Small parts are licensed under CPOL 1.02.
 MailKit open source library linked to connect to SMTP servers is licensed under MIT.
 See the [LICENSE.txt](LICENSE.txt) file included in the distribution for further details.